What Does a Brand Manager Do? 2024 Guide

 Being a brand manager means taking on a broad role that often requires familiarity with many aspects of marketing, including market research, content marketing, digital marketing, social media marketing, and design.
 Brand managers aren’t necessarily expected to perform these responsibilities, but their knowledge will help guide each respective team to develop messaging and assets that align with a brand and strengthen its position in the marketplace.

-Building a brand strategy means building a unique story and customer experience—something that connects them with a company and its products and fosters loyalty over time.
+Building a brand strategy means building a unique story and experience for customers—something that connects them with a company and its products and fosters loyalty over time.

 Conducting market research